 Therefore, the standard cost of using Bagster for a cleanout of your property is $205.00.
-Since the Bag is something you own instead of rent, there’s none of the pricing miscalculations that can sometimes stem from rental fees.
+Since the Bag is something you own instead of rent, there are none of the pricing miscalculations that can sometimes stem from rental fees.
 If your project runs past a projected timeframe, you don’t have to worry about any penalty fees that would likely be charged in a rental situation.

 However, there are limits to just how much can be fit into a single Bag.
 If the bulk of your refuse exceeds the weight or size capacity of one Bag, you might need to buy two, which could nearly double the price of your cleanup project.
 For starters, each additional Bag will bear the same $30.00 price tag, while the trucking service will charge a further $150 for the second pickup.
 Therefore, even if the scope of your cleanup project only calls for a one-and-a-third Bag capacity, your ultimate cost could be $385.00.